dux119-cmd/dfsmount/README.md

 # dfsmount

-Store your game libraries as compressed, read-only [dwarfs](https://github.com/mhx/dwarfs) archives instead of raw directories — then have them **appear** as normal, writable directories the instant a launcher (Steam, Lutris, Heroic, ...) actually tries to use them, and disappear again when it's done.
+Pack bloated game directories into single-file immutable [DwarFS](https://github.com/mhx/dwarfs) archives and have them auto-mount on access with a writable overlay when a launcher (Steam, Lutris, Heroic, ...) actually tries to use them, and disappear again when it's done.

-No always-on mounts.
-No manually mounting before you play.
-No wasted disk space from long-since-finished games sitting around uncompressed.

 ## How it works

-Each game you convert is stored as an immutable, compressed archive:
+Each game you convert is stored as an immutable, compressed archive with a revision tag that's incremented on subsequent re-packs:

 ```
-mygame-rev1.dfs
+mygame-<rev1>.dfs
 ```

 A background service watches for the launcher processes you configure.
-When one is running, dfsmount arms a lightweight [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html) watch on each of that launcher's game directories — nothing is mounted yet.
-The moment the launcher (or anything else) opens a file inside one of those directories, dfsmount transparently mounts it on the spot and lets the access through, so from the launcher's point of view the directory was just "already there."
+When one is running, dfsmount arms a lightweight [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html) The moment the launcher (or anything else) opens a file inside one of those directories, dfsmount transparently mounts it on the spot and lets the access through, so from the launcher's point of view the directory was "already there."

 Each mount is actually two layers stacked with `fuse-overlayfs`: